Norfolk Southern train derailment spills diesel fuel, plastic pellets along river near Bethlehem, Pa.

 "Norfolk Southern has responded to a derailment in Lower Saucon Township, PA.
 There is no threat to the public, no hazardous material concerns from the railcars, and no reports of injuries to our crew members.
 We appreciate the quick, professional response by local emergency agencies.
 Our crews and contractors will remain on-scene over the coming days to cleanup, and we appreciate the public's patience while they work as quickly, thoroughly, and as safely as possible.
 We are always working to advance safety.
 We will investigate this incident to understand how it happened and prevent others like it."

-The National Transportation Safety Board said on X that it is now investigating "the collision and derailment involving three Norfolk Southern trains."
+NTSB said on X that it is now investigating "the collision and derailment involving three Norfolk Southern trains."
+The investigative agency said they will send in "a team comprised of experts in train operations, signals & train control, mechanical systems, and human performance."
+The group is expected to arrive later Saturday.

-Northampton County Executive Lamont McClure previously said nothing appeared to be leaking from the containers on the train.
+Northampton County Executive Lamont McClure previously said on social media nothing appeared to be leaking from the containers on the train.
 Later statements from police mentioned the diesel fuel and polypropylene.

 "Norfolk Southern is on site and is doing an assessment.
-The most important thing we can do for our first responders is stay away from the site!" the post timestamped just before 8:30 a.m. says.
+The most important thing we can do for our first responders is stay away from the site!" the county's Facebook post timestamped just before 8:30 a.m. said.

 The Pennsylvania Department of Environmental Protection was called out to the scene along with the PA Fish Commission and responders from local fire and EMS crews in both Northampton and Lehigh Counties, Barndt said.